-Findings from the Q3 2016 Houzz Renovation Barometer include:
+Findings from the Q4 2016 Houzz Renovation Barometer include:

-- Quarter-Over-Quarter Uptick: The Houzz Renovation Barometer, which tracks industry optimism in year-over-year and quarter-over-quarter market improvements, posted high Q3 readings across all industry groups (60-72 out of 100), reflecting widespread industry confidence in quarter-over-quarter market gains.
-The readings for Q3 2016 are in line with the Q3 2015 results for most industry groups.
-Outlook for Q4 2016 is positive despite expected seasonal slow down.
+- Quarter-Over-Quarter Uptick: The Houzz Renovation Barometer, which tracks industry optimism in year-over-year and quarter-over-quarter market improvements, posted Q4 readings exceeding 50 points across all industry groups (54-67 out of 100), as more firms report market activity increasing than decreasing quarter over quarter.

-- Year-Over-Year Growth Continues to Slow for Architects: The Barometer posted high year-over-year readings of 64-77 in the third quarter of 2016, which is in line with scores for Q2 2016 for most industry groups (66-77).
-Architects continued to report a five-quarter long decline in confidence in residential market gains, while designers broke the decline streak with a strong uptick in year-over-year scores in Q3 2016 relative to Q2 2016 (70 vs. 66, respectively).
+- Year-Over-Year Growth Continues to Slow for Architects: The Barometer posted high year-over-year readings of 61-75 in the fourth quarter of 2016, which is in line with scores for Q3 2016 for most industry groups (64-77).
+The scores of construction-related firms held steady for five quarters in a row in the mid-70s.
+In contrast, architects continued to report a six-quarter-long decline in confidence (from 72 in Q2 2015 to 61 in Q4 2016).

 Download the current quarterly report to learn about the current state of professional confidence in the quarter-over-quarter and year-over-year improvements in the home renovation market on national, state and metro levels.